 |Content is a scholarly contribution with educational value

+Articles submitted to Pulses should “extend the scholarly conversation,” meaning that it somehow ties into, critiques, adds to, etc. the existing literature of the topic.
 Articles should be of high quality and can include resources outside of pharmacy education.
 However, the content should provide value specifically for pharmacy education.

 |Content inspires readers to action and encourages scholarly dialogue